vektra/mockery/docs/migrating_to_packages.md

 Filesystem Tree Layouts
 ------------------------

-The legacy config provided the `keeptree` parameter which, if `#!yaml keeptree: True`, would place the mocks in the same package as your interfaces.
+The legacy config provided the `inpackage` parameter which, if `#!yaml inpackage: True`, would place the mocks in the same package as your interfaces.
 Otherwise, it would place it in a separate directory.

 These two layouts are supported in the `packages` scheme.
 See the relevant docs [here](features.md#layouts).